simgrid/simgrid/docs/source/outcomes.rst

 should use SimGrid's logging facilities, that are inspired from `Log4J <https://en.wikipedia.org/wiki/Log4j>`_.
 This way, you can filter the messages at runtime, based on their severity and their topic.
 There  is four main concepts in SimGrid's logging mechanism:

 The **category** of a message represents its topic.
-These categories are organized as a hierarchy, loosely corresponding to SimGrid's modules architecture. `Existing categories
+These categories are organized as a hierarchy, loosely corresponding to SimGrid's modules architecture. :ref:`Existing categories
-<logging_categories>`_ are documented online, but some of them may be disabled depending on the compilation options.
+<logging_categories>` are documented online, but some of them may be disabled depending on the compilation options.
 Use ``--help-log-categories`` on the command line to see
 the categories actually provided a given simulator.

 The message **priority** represents its severity.
 It can be one of ``trace``, ``debug``, ``verb``, ``info``, ``warn``, ``error`` and ``critical``.
 Every category has a configured